LMFDB/lmfdb/Postgres_FAQ.md

    in which case the function will only compute counts of at least the threshold.
-You can also specify a dictionary of constraints (in fact, an arbitrary search query), in which case only rows satsifying the query will be considered.
+You can also specify a dictionary of constraints (in fact, an arbitrary search query), in which case only rows satisfying the query will be considered.

    For example, consider the following data.
    ```